SpanningCloudApps/SB365-Powershell/docs/Get-SpanningUser.md

 ## PARAMETERS

 ### -AuthInfo
-The AuthInfo result from Get-SpanningAuthentication.
+This parameter takes an AuthInfo object from Get-SpanningAuthentication.
-If not provided the Script varable will be checked.
-If null you will be prompted.

 ```yaml
 Type: Object